The Dahlonega Nugget: William Benjamin Franklin Townsend

 Because Townsend composed his articles in a straightforward manner and rarely deleted the names of the individuals involved in the events he wrote about, he was regularly threatened with libel suits.
 In 1929, Townsend was sued by J. H. Moore, the commissioner of Lumpkin County for $25,000.
 Moore claimed that Townsend slanderously alleged that he was guilty of fixing juries.
 This marked the first time Townsend was sued.
 Prior to this case, other disgruntled subjects of Townsend's columns started fistfights with the editor.

 Townsend did not print obituaries in The Dahlonega Nugget while he served as the editor.

 Somehow, despite the ever increasing popularity of the paper, Townsend also found time to serve his community as a banker, justice of the peace, constable, mayor, alderman, herb seller, bailiff, tax collector, and city marshal.

 Townsend would regularly sleep at The Dahlonega Nugget's office, only returning home to see his wife and five children during meals.

 Townsend disapproved of concrete sidewalks, as he thought they cost too much money to install.
 His dislike of these paved walkways was so great that he refused to walk on any he came across.
 He also criticized Dahlonega's water system for drawing water from a natural spring situated near the local graveyard.
 Even though tests showed the water was pure, he referred to Dahlonega's tap water as "graveyard juice" and preferred to drink from wells.

 Contrary to most other contemporary newspaper editors in Georgia, Townsend believed that it would be impossible to enforce the Volstead Act.

 Townsend's last column before his death read, "Ye editor is sick."
 He died on Tuesday, June 13, 1933 in The Dahlonega Nugget's office.

+Post-Townsend History

+After the elder Townsend's death in 1933, the newspaper was passed down to his son Jody Townsend, who collaborated with his uncle J. Goley Townsend.
+The Townsends sold the paper in 1944 to William M. Smith and Mary Lou B. Smith.